mohamedsuhaib/Python_Study/README.md

 # Python_Study
 Python for Datascience

-Each notebook consist of different topics python basics with example code snippets
+Each notebook consist of different topics on python basics with example snippets